-James Clark is a student at Yale Divinity School in the Master of Arts in Religion Program, concentrating in Philosophical Theology.
+James Clark is the Book Review Editor at The North American Anglican.
+He is currently a student at Yale Divinity School in the Master of Arts in Religion Program, concentrating in Philosophical Theology.
 His writing has appeared in Mere Orthodoxy, Themelios, and Evangelical Quarterly, as well as other publications.

 Christian Platonism’s affirmation that we are spiritual beings who will outlive this current life, in one manner or another, lends us powerful impetus to reconsider what it means to spend life here and now in a worthwhile fashion.

 I encourage readers to give Dreher a fair hearing and consider the evidence he offers in support of his arguments.
 The phenomena he cites are real and disquieting, and he should not be dismissed out-of-hand simply because he forecasts a world far darker than many of us believe could possibly emerge.

 The poetry in this book captures some of those everyday moments and holds them up in a light that makes possible another kind of clarity, not that of simply worded declarations on a page, but that which concerns our own selves and souls.

 Elevated figures in church history have a great deal to teach us, but we should not forget that we can also learn from the early, run-of-the-mill Christians who were as ordinary as we are, yet who, as the collective body of Christ, experienced vibrant faith and incredible growth in an inhospitable environment.